mattkyea/Branch-Predicitor-Sample/README.md

 ## What is this?
-A short sample of my Branch Predictor code for my Advanced Computer Architecture class.
+A short sample of my Branch Predictor code for my Advanced Computer Architecture class (CS320).
 Here, I include only a sample of my code to prevent future students from copying a full implementation while still showing the idea behind the project.

 ## What is branch prediction?
 The goal of this program was to create software implementations of various hardware systems that a computer uses in the process of branch prediction.
 Almost all code that runs on your computer contains branches, which will check a condition to be true or false, then run a certain chunk of code depending on this condition.
 For example: